 Credit Score 3:680

-Because both applicants have three credit scores, the lender uses the middle score for each to determine which applicant has the lowest score.
-The middle score for Applicant 1 is 700 and the middle score for Applicant 2 is 660.
+Because both applicants have three credit scores, the lender uses the middle score for each to calculate the average score that is used to evaluate their mortgage application.
+The middle score for Applicant 1 is 700 and the middle score for Applicant 2 is 660, so their median average score is 680.

-So in this example, the lender uses the lower middle credit score of 660 to determine the applicants’ ability to qualify for the mortgage.
-The difference between a credit score of 660 and 700 is relatively significant and may impact the loan terms offered by the lender.
+In this example, the lender uses a credit score of 680 to determine the applicants’ ability to qualify for the mortgage.
+Using a credit score of 680 instead 700 may impact the loan terms offered by the lender.

 Review Credit Score Required for a Mortgage